hitvoice/notes/knowledge/deep learning/architectures.md

 - [5] GLoMo: Unsupervisedly Learned Relational Graphs as Transferable Representations
 - [6] Sematic Sentence Matching with Densely-connected Recurrent and Co-attentive Information
 - [7] Supervised Learning of Universal Sentence Representations from Natural Language Inference Data
+- [8] A Compare-Propagate Architecture with Alignment Factorization for Natural Language Inference
+- [9] Factorized Bilinear Models for Image Recognition